How does the NDIS work?

 Your goals will outline the support, care, therapies, equipment or other resources you will need.

-It is important to do this planning with family, carers, and your health team as they can help to make sure your plan says everything you need it to.
+It is important to do this planning with family, support people and your health care team as they can help to make sure your plan says everything you need it to.

-Your Alfred Health team will support you in pre-planning preparation to ensure you have all the information you require prior to your planning meeting, including developing written documents about the help you need from the NDIS when you leave hospital.
+Your Alfred Health team will support you in preparing for your planning meeting by making sure you have all the information you require.
+This may include developing written documents about the help you need from the NDIS when you leave hospital or if you are not in hospital, this may include sourcing reports from your health care team.
 These documents can provide you with additional material that can help support you during the NDIS Planning Meeting.

 3. Planning meeting

 The National Disability Insurance Agency (NDIA) is the government organisation that runs the NDIS.
-A meeting will be arranged with an NDIA representative or a Local Area Coordinator (LAC), such as the Brotherhood of St Laurence.
+A meeting will be arranged with a NDIA hospital planner if you are still in hospital or a Local Area Coordinator (LAC), such as the Brotherhood of St Laurence, if you are an outpatient.

 In the planning meeting, you need to present the planner with information on what you need in your NDIS plan and a proposed plan for approval.
 Proposed plans are measured against criteria that is considered reasonable and necessary to live an ordinary life.